surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

   - Surge XT incorporates LuaJIT
   - Formula Modulator (write this)
   - Formula Wavetables (write this)
+  - Index Modulation
+      - Formula and Randon

 - Accessibility Support
   - Juce 6.1 gives support for accesible UIs allowing screen readers and other navigation tools to work
   - WIP still but this is a top level feature

+- FX
+  - Surge now has 4 send, insert-per-scene and insert-global effect slots

 - Modulation Overview Window
     - Write this